Take care of your designer self.

 Dig out the egg timer.
 Try the Pomodoro Technique.
-Bundle tasks into 25 minute increments (sianara multi-tasking!), each followed by a 5 minute break.
+Bundle tasks into 25 minute increments (sayonara multi-tasking!), each followed by a 5 minute break.
 Interestingly enough, this frequency is about the same as what my chiropractor recommends for standing up to stretch.
-Hm.)
+Hm.

 Finally, I’d be remiss if I didn’t mention exercise.
 Duh.
 Get out and move.
 (If you really want your butt kicked, try Insanity.
-It’s the opposite of what us designers do all day (but maybe what we’d like to do to some of our clients if we had more spare time?) – jabbing, kicking, lunging, squeezing.
+It’s the opposite of what us designers do all day.

 Oh yeah, and water.
 Chug it.